 Fact 1– No Insurance pays 100% of all procedures: Dental insurance is meant to be an aid to offset some of the cost of receiving dental care.
-Many consumers think that their dental insurance pays 90% to 100% of all dental fess.
-This is not true!
-Most plans only pay approximately 50% to 80% of the average total fee, less your per patient deductibles.
+Many consumers think that their dental insurance pays 100% of all dental fess and this is not true.
+Most plans pay between 50% to 80% of the average total fee, less your per patient deductibles.
 Some pay less, very few pay more.
 The coverage amount is determined by your insurance co.’s reimbursement fee schedule which is determined by the plan that has been negotiated between the employer and the insurance company.
 Lower cost insurance plans pay less in coverage.

 Fact 3– Deductibles & Co-Payments must be considered: When understanding dental benefits, deductibles and co-payment percentages must be considered.
-To illustrate, assume the fee for service is $150.00.
-Assuming that the insurance company allows $150.00 as its usual and customary (UCR) fee, you can calculate the benefit that you will be reimbursed.
+To illustrate, assume the fee for a procedure is $150.00.
+Assuming that the insurance company allows $150.00 as its UCR fee, you can calculate the benefit that you will be reimbursed.
 First a deductible (if applicable), on average $50.00, will be subtracted, leaving a $100.00.
 The plan then pays 80% for this particular procedure.
-The insurance company will then pay 80% of the $100.00, or pays $80.00.
-Of, course, if the UCR is $100 for that same $150 procedure and your plan pays 80% and your deductible has not been paid then your insurance reimbursement will be $30 leaving you to pay $120.
+The insurance company will then pay 80% of the $100.00, or $80.00.
+Now, if the UCR is $100 for that same $150 procedure and your plan pays 80% and your deductible has not been paid then your insurance reimbursement will be $30 leaving you to pay $120.
 If the deductible had already been met, the insurance reimbursement would be 80% of $100 or $80 leaving you to pay the $70 difference.
 Unfortunately, insurance companies are experts at reducing the amounts they pay out in claim benefits.
 Most importantly, please keep our office informed of any insurance changes such as insurance company name or address change, employer changes, Member ID or Group number changes.
 Failure to do so can result in a denied claim and you having to pay 100% of the bill.